-Greater Hartford can boast an arts ecosystem that stands as more vibrant and dense than those in most other communities in the country.
+Greater Hartford boasts an arts ecosystem that stands as more vibrant and dense than those in most other communities in the country.
 A greater proportion of the population attends the arts in this region than in others, and most people perceive that they have access to the arts in their neighborhoods.
 Organizations across disciplines and budget sizes are operating and thriving, and the operations of these organizations are fueled in part by a handful of highly committed grantmakers in the arts.
 The data reveal a number of places where gaps may exist in the region.
-The below summarize these findings along with questions for community discussion.
+The points below summarize these findings and include questions for community discussion.

 - While participation is high relative to the national average, data show that a majority of the region's residents do not participate frequently.
 Is it important to change this picture?
 If so, could increased investment in regional arts marketing and collaborative work help? - Artists feel like they are largely on their own to build their careers, develop their artistry, and create a following for their work.
 Should the Greater Hartford arts ecosystem provide more infrastructure and support for local artists? - One third of Greater Hartford's arts organizations exhibit signs of financial fragility.
 While this rate is similar to those found in other communities, it appears that there are disparities based on discipline and budget size.
 Should this state of affairs change?
 If so, what interventions would be helpful? - Dance appears to be a particularly small and shrinking discipline, based on a review of artist occupation data.
-Can Greater Hartford support a thriving dance community? - Community organizations, including cultural/ethnic awareness and neighborhood-based groups, appear to have higher rates of financial fragility and grant support disproportionately lower than their spending.
+At the same time, dance is the one discipline where people of color participate at the same rate as whites.
+Can Greater Hartford support a thriving dance community?
+Does support for dance take on more urgency given the artform's importance to audiences of color? - Community organizations, including cultural/ethnic awareness and neighborhood-based groups, appear to have higher rates of financial fragility and grant support disproportionately lower than their spending.
 Is it important to address these disparities for community organizations?
 If so, what are the underlying factors that should be addressed? - Despite the efforts of many organizations, people of color are not proportionately represented in Greater Hartford's art workforce.
 TDC's Community Impact Review pointed toward efforts in Los Angeles and other communities also attempting to address this issue.
-For Greater Hartford, the question remains: What can the system and organizations do differently to change this picture? - Latinx artists and organizations were particularly absent from the data reviewed.
+For Greater Hartford, the question remains: What can the system and organizations do differently to change this picture?

+Latinx artists and organizations were substantially underrepresented from the data reviewed.
 Is it important that organizations with missions to serve specifically Latinx artists and audiences exist in Greater Hartford?
 If so, how could those organizations be cultivated and supported?

 Beyond these specific areas for potential change within the arts ecosystem, there are more fundamental questions regarding the arts and how they are incorporated into the larger planning for the region.
 The arts are an asset that have not yet been strategically leveraged in Greater Hartford.
 Research suggests that the arts can support community and resident well-being in a myriad of ways, including physical and mental health, education and learning, economic vitality, and social cohesion.
-Moreover, when partnered with stakeholders in other domains in creative placemaking efforts, the arts can support community development.4
+Moreover, when partnered with stakeholders in other domains in creative placemaking efforts, the arts can support community development.5